State-College-Plone/WebServerAuth/README.txt

         * No longer does every user who has ever logged in clutter up your Users and Groups control panel.

-        * No longer grants all logged-in users the Member role.
+        * Doesn't grant all logged-in users the Member role.
 This means site admins can opt to allow authentication of all users without giving them any privileges.
+(Some default Plone workflows grant privileges to Member.)

         * Twiddles Plone's login link as necessary, reducing the need for manual configuration